handsontable/spreadsheet-viewer/README.md

 # Spreadsheet Viewer

-### Spreadsheet Viewer is a developer-friendly JavaScript tool that lets your users preview Excel files without leaving your web app
+### Spreadsheet Viewer is a software component that lets your users preview Excel files without leaving your web app.

 ## [✨ Try the live demo](https://handsontable.com/spreadsheet-viewer)